-Letter Grade (indicated in IC on report cards/transcripts) Scale (indicated in Illuminate) Credit
+Letter Grade (indicated in IC on report cards/transcripts) Credit

-A 7.51 - 8.0 Yes
+A Yes

-A- 7.01 - 7.5 Yes
+A- Yes

-B+ 6.51 - 7.0 Yes
+B+ Yes

-В 6.01 - 6.5 Yes
+В Yes

-B- 5.51 - 6.0 Yes
+B- Yes

-C+ 5.01 - 5.5 Yes
+C+ Yes

-С 4.51 - 5.0 Yes
+С Yes

-C- 4.0 - 4.5 Yes
+C- Yes

-F 0 - 3.99 No
+F No

 Grades are cumulative at GALS.
 Students may opt to retake quizzes and formative classroom assignments throughout the quarter to demonstrate a higher level of proficiency.
 Students must study and practice before attempting to redo an assignment, quiz or test.
 To note, individual teachers have specific policies related to this - students and parents will receive a syllabus stating the policy at the beginning of each course.